FIWARE/production-on-k8s/business-api-ecosystem/README.md

 you can access the marketplace UI via the browser (e.g. http://marketplace.domain.org).

 Before logging in, you might need to setup some users within Keyrock and assign corresponding roles (e.g. customer or seller).

+## Additional information

+### Auth scheme of MongoDB

+The Charging Backend of the BAE includes an older MongoDB client which uses an outdated auth schema.

+Per default, the MongoDB 3.6 installed with this instructions is not using this older auth schema.
+In order to change the auth schema after the databases and users have been created, perform the steps in [ChangeMongoDBAuth.md](./ChangeMongoDBAuth.md).

+This is required to properly process product orders in the BAE.